freedomofpress/securedrop/docs/user_manual.md

 ### Encrypting and Moving Documents to Journalist Workstation

-Before you move documents back to the USB stick to copy them to your workstation you should encrypt them to your personal PGP public key that you imported when setting up the `Viewing Station` to begin with.
+Before you move documents back to the USB stick to copy them to your workstation you should encrypt them to your personal PGP public key that you imported when setting up the `Secure Viewing Station` to begin with.

 Right-click on the document you want to encrypt and choose "Encrypt..."